Gurobi/gurobi-optimods/docs/source/mods/line-optimization.rst

 A general overview on models and methods is given by Schoebel :footcite:p:`schoebel2012`.

 For this optimod we assume we are given a public transportation network, being a set of stations and the direct links between them.
-We are also given the origin-destination (OD) demand, i.e., it is known how many passengers want to travel from one station to another in the network within a considered time horizon.
+We are given the origin-destination (OD) demand, i.e., it is known how many passengers want to travel from one station to another in the network within a considered time horizon.
 We are also given a set of possible *lines*.
-A line is a route within a public transportation network from one station to another along direct links, via other stations if necessary.
+A line is a path a public transportation network.
 We call a subset of these lines where each line is associated with a frequency a line plan.
 The optimod computes a line plan with minimum cost such that the capacity of the chosen lines sufficient to transport all passengers.